Local non-profit group makes “difficult” decision to disband - Vernon Morning Star

-In an announcement posted on The Road Home Rescue and Safekeeping Society’s Facebook page on Feb.6, president Robin Bristow said the group’s remaining board members made the “difficult” decision to dissolve following their annual general meeting last week.
+The Road Home Rescue and Safekeeping Society’s president Robin Bristow said the group’s remaining board members made the “difficult” decision to dissolve following their annual general meeting last week.

 The volunteer-run, not-for-profit society was formed in 2010 when it was determined there were no other local agencies providing services for pets in crisis situations.